-Tenants have the right to the return of their security deposit, with any interest owing, when they move out if certain conditions are met:
+Tenants have the right to the return of their security deposit with any interest owing, when they move out if certain conditions are met:

 - There is no damage beyond normal wear and tear.
 The RTA defines normal wear and tear as the deterioration that occurs over time with the use of the rental premises even though the rental premises receive reasonable care and maintenance. - The rental premises have been properly cleaned.
-For a sample cleaning list to give to tenants, see page 17. - No rent or other costs are owing.
+(It's a good idea for landlords to provide a list of what is expected).
+See page 15 for a suggested list. - No rent or other costs are owing.